GIVE A FAQ

 Is it customary to leave a tip for our Baldface guides and staff?

 If you have been well taken care of on your trip, tipping is customary in this industry and greatly appreciated by our staff.
 Our policy is to distribute all tips equally among staff unless specified by the guest.
-There is a tip box in the lodge for cash, or you can use your on-file credit card.
+Tip envelopes are distributed at the lodge for cash, or you can use your credit card on file.

 Does Baldface have a photography program?

-Yes, a photographer will join your group in the snowcat.
-Each night a slideshow will showcase your powder day.
+Yes, a photographer will join your group in the snowcat one day.
+Each night a slideshow showcases the shots from the day.
 All guests receive complimentary shots of their trip via e-mail at the end of their trip.

 Do I need to bring my own safety equipment?